 I’ve been thinking about how to structure my daily routine so I grow in all five areas, but for the purpose of this post, I’ll keep it focussed on the first ball, work:

 We all have the ability to learn and improve, but for this to happen you must be purposeful about it.
 The way I see it you either have a growth or fixed mindset - if you adopt a growth mindset you believe you can get better through hard work and good ideas, as well as support and learning from others.
 Whereas, those with fixed mindsets believe their talents are an innate gift and cannot be developed further.
 Thankfully, growth and fixed mindsets are not set in stone - it is a state that can change.

 Importantly, having a growth mindset or put another way an openness to continual development, as well as an understanding of where your strengths and weaknesses lie is no longer a nice to have.
-While experience and qualifications will righty always be valued, other skills and attributes, such as problem solving, curiosity, creativity and lifelong learning are growing in importance.
+While experience and qualifications will righty always be valued, other skills and attributes, such as problem solving, curiosity, creativity and appetite for lifelong learning are growing in importance.
 Knowledge workers need to be able to adapt and be comfortable continually learning.
 It’s almost a certainty that throughout our careers new technologies and approaches will appear and disrupt existing ones, so the lesson or warning is to future proof our own careers by being adaptable, comfortable with uncertainty and getting used to frequent change.

 This year I’ve been very deliberate about adopting a growth mindset and have build time into my calendar each week to learn.
 This has reinforced that learning doesn’t need to take place in a classroom - I’ve signed up for online courses, been an active member of sales enablement groups and meetups, arranged numerous one-on-one meetings with industry colleagues, attended company trainings and been a voracious reader and listener of podcasts.
 The key point here is to take ownership of growth and carve out time each week dedicated to it.